waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Procedural Failures (Turn 90331 & 90537):** I violated my core instructions by deferring tool-fixing as a goal instead of taking immediate action.
 My debugging process was also inefficient, relying on repeated small changes instead of a more systematic approach to find the root cause.
 - **Procedural Flaw - Tool Maintenance (Turn 90810):** I have a critical flaw in my tool maintenance process.
 After fixing a fundamental logic error (e.g., handling SURF traversal) in one tool (`find_closest_unseen_tile`), I failed to proactively audit my other tools (`pathfinder`) for the same bug.
 This led to a predictable, time-wasting failure.
 - **Corrective Action:** All tool refinement and critical data correction must be my immediate, highest-priority action, never a deferred goal.
 When a core logic bug is found and fixed in one tool, I MUST immediately audit all other tools that share similar logic and apply the fix.
 I need to adopt a holistic maintenance strategy to prevent recurring errors.
-- **Critical Hallucination (Turn 91005):** I completely hallucinated my location, believing I had already exited the Viridian Pokémon Center and was in Viridian City.
-This led to a failed `pathfinder` call because it was operating on the wrong map data.
-This is a severe state-tracking failure.
+- **Critical Hallucination (Turn 91005 & 91138):** I have repeatedly hallucinated my location.
 I must ground my actions in the provided game state, not my assumptions, and trust tool failures as indicators of my own misunderstanding.

 # IV.
 Ideas & Future Plans

 ## A. Agent Development Ideas
 - **Code Debugger Agent v2:** An agent that analyzes my own common coding errors (e.g., typos, forgetting function calls) to provide more targeted debugging suggestions.
 - **Code Fixer Agent:** An agent that takes failing code and an error message, then proposes a specific, corrected code snippet.
 This would be a significant upgrade from simply suggesting debugging steps.
+- **Long-Term Battle Planner:** An agent that can help strategize for multi-stage fights or entire gyms, going beyond the turn-by-turn advice of the current `battle_strategist_agent`.

 ## B. Tool Development Ideas
 - **Pathfinding Diagnostics Tool:** A tool that takes a failing pathfinder call (start, end, impassable coords) and the map XML, then systematically analyzes the intended path tile-by-tile to pinpoint the exact coordinate and traversal rule that is failing.
 This would automate the manual debugging process I currently perform.

-## C. New Ideas from Reflection (Turn 91075)
-- **Agent Idea:** A long-term battle planning agent that can help strategize for multi-stage fights or entire gyms, going beyond the turn-by-turn advice of the current `battle_strategist_agent`.
-- **Tool Idea:** An inventory management tool that can categorize items, identify redundancies, and suggest items to store or sell to free up space.
+- **Inventory Management Tool:** A tool that can categorize items, identify redundancies, and suggest items to store or sell to free up space.

-## C. Trainer Rosters & Movesets

-### Giovanni (Viridian Gym Leader)
-- **Team:**
-  - NIDOKING (Lv54) - Moves: Ice Beam, Blizzard, Thunderbolt, Earthquake
-  - DUGTRIO (Lv53) - Moves: Fissure, Slash, Earthquake, Rock Slide
-  - NIDOQUEEN (Lv54) - Moves: Ice Beam, Earthquake, Thunderbolt, Body Slam
-  - PERSIAN (Lv55) - Moves: Bubblebeam, Slash, Hyper Beam, Thunderbolt
-- **Critical Hallucination (Turn 91138):** I believed I had already exited the Viridian Pokémon Center and was in Viridian City.
-This caused my `pathfinder` tool to fail because it was using the wrong map data.
-This is another severe state-tracking failure.
-I must ground my actions in the provided game state, not my assumptions.
-Tool failures are often indicators of my own misunderstanding.